open-access-policies/health-tech/Security/Policies/sec_pol_002.md

 **3.3 Multi-Factor Authentication (MFA)**

-MFA is required to provide an additional layer of security for all accounts.
+MFA is required to provide an additional layer of security and shall be enforced for all workforce members across all company systems where the feature is supported.

-- MFA must be enabled and enforced for all remote access to the corporate network (e.g., VPN).
+- MFA must be enabled for all remote access to the corporate network (e.g., VPN).

-- MFA is mandatory for accessing any system, application, or service that stores, processes, or transmits ePHI or other data classified as Confidential.
+- MFA is mandatory for accessing any system, application, or service that stores, processes, or transmits data classified as Confidential or Restricted, including ePHI.

 - Approved MFA methods include authenticator applications (TOTP), hardware tokens, or biometric identifiers.
-SMS-based MFA is not permitted for accessing systems containing ePHI.
+SMS-based MFA is prohibited for accessing systems containing Restricted data.

 **3.4 Password Protection and Storage**

 Workforce members are responsible for the protection of their credentials.

 - Passwords must never be written down, stored in plain text files, or shared with any other individual, including managers or IT staff.
+Passwords must not be transmitted via insecure channels such as email or instant messaging.

 - The use of a company-approved and encrypted password manager is strongly encouraged for managing credentials.